bdurand/lumberjack_json_device/README.md

 {"timestamp": 1578125375588, "level": "INFO", "message": "test"}
 ```

-Finally, you can specify `true` in the mapping as a short cut to map the field to the same name.
+Finally, you can specify `true` in the mapping as a shortcut to map the field to the same name.
 If the field name contains periods, it will be mapped to a nested structure.

 ```ruby
 device = Lumberjack::JsonDevice.new(STDOUT, mapping: {